DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 14 Days Travel from North to Central Vietnam and Where to Go

-Instead of 3-week travel as planned before, the whole trip was occurred in only 14 days due to heavy rains and floods in some provinces in the central Vietnam.
+Instead of a 3-week journey from Ha Giang to Quy Nhon as planned before, the whole trip occurred in only 14 days due to heavy rains and floods in some provinces in central Vietnam.
 In that short length of time, we have been to Ha Giang, Sapa, Hanoi, Ninh Binh, Da Nang, Hoi An, and Quy Nhon.
-I’m going to update all the detail of places on the journey later in other posts.
+I’m going to update all the details of places on the journey later in other posts.
 At first, let me show my trip’s schedule:

 Ha Giang Province, Oct 10 – 13, 2016